 And the loop gain of this crystal oscillator is set in such a way that we can get the sustained oscillations.

-- What is crystal in the circuit: Crystal is the general term used in electronics for the frequency-determining component, which is associated with quartz crystals or ceramics.
+Crystal is the general term used in electronics for the frequency-determining component, which is associated with quartz crystals or ceramics.
 A more accurate term for this is a piezoelectric resonator.
 Crystals are also used in other types of electronic circuits, such as crystal filters.

-- What is the output of the crystal oscillator: The 16 MHz crystal oscillator module is designed to handle off-chip crystals with a frequency of 4œ16 MHz.
+The 16 MHz crystal oscillator module is designed to handle off-chip crystals with a frequency of 4œ16 MHz.
 The output system of the crystal oscillator is fed to the PLL as an input reference.
 The oscillator design produces low frequency and phase jitter, which are recommended for USB operation.

-- What frequency do crystals vibrate at: As with molecules, quantum mechanics requires that the vibrational energy in a crystal is gained or lost in discrete packets, that of energy, which is related to hν, where h is the Planck constant (6.626×10- 34 J • seconds) and ν is the frequency of vibration.
+As with molecules, quantum mechanics requires that the vibrational energy in a crystal is gained or lost in discrete packets, that of energy, which is related to hν, where h is the Planck constant (6.626×10- 34 J • seconds) and ν is the frequency of vibration.

 Crystal oscillator design using the series resonance of the crystal